kaiaie/pixfonts/README.md

 ## Prerequisites

-- GNU Make (the Makefile uses the `addprefix` function that not all variants of `make` support
+- GNU Make (the Makefile uses the `addprefix` function and order-only pre-requisites that not all variants of `make` support)
 - ImageMagick (note: this project was created on Devuan Linux which uses a somewhat old version of ImageMagick, dated 2009.
 Perusal of the ImageMagick Web site suggests some of the command-line arguments may have changed on newer